BradyHuai/NASA-Search-API/README.md

 ## Third-party Libraries
 1. Picasso (https://github.com/square/picasso)
 - Picasso is a popular image loading library for Android, it offers simple API for loading images.
-- It integrates easilly with the Android ImageView and image source URL, which are being used in this APP.
+- It integrates easily with the Android ImageView and image source URL, which are being used in this APP.
 - It is also UI friendly which automatically handles image resizing and caching.
 2. Mockito (https://site.mockito.org)
 - Mockito is popular in Unit testing and it simplifies the process of creating objects by mocking them.
 - In this APP, it is easy to mock a listener interface and observe the callback functions.
 - The syntax is readable and intuitive, makes it easy for verifying assertions.
 3. Robolectric (https://robolectric.org)
-- Robolectric provies fast and lightweight unit testing directly on JVM.
+- Robolectric provides fast and lightweight unit testing directly on JVM.
 - It is particularly helpful when testing AsyncTask in this APP, where we can directly test AsyncTask in unit test.
 4. Espresso (https://developer.android.com/training/testing/espresso)
 - Espresso has simply and intuitive API for UI testing and Instrumented tests.